Changissnz/goals/README.md

 the second case, the differing
 opinions coupled with roughly equal
 magnitudes of credibility and
-executable power leads to a
+executable power lead to a
 poor following in upholding the
 categorical labelling of the
 apparatus as one that is a